J-Vadakken/odin-rock-paper-scissors/README.md

 This project has been completed as part of the Odin Project, and is meant as javascript practice.

-A simple rock papers scissors game will be created.
+A simple rock papers scissors game has been created that runs in console.